frapplecat/songbirb/README.md

 * **TESTING** - launched website using terminal, initially just tested the desktop view.
 * **RESULT** - once the info modal was selected some of the buttons for the audio naviagtion appeared over the info screen
 * **FIX** - I added a Z-index to correct the problem.

+## WHEN GAMEOVER, COULD STILL DELETE LETTERS

+* **EXPECTED** - on completion of the game, win or lose, the game is over and has to to be refreshed to play again
+* **TESTING** - launched website using terminal, initially just tested the desktop view.
+* **RESULT** - noticed that on completion of the game, after the win/lose/try again message pops up you could still access the tiles and delete letters.
+* **FIX** - in the javascript I had a line 'isGameOver = false;', changed to 'isGameOver = true;' to fix the error.

 <br>
 <br>